rubin-dp0/dp1-sci-prep-seminars/time-domain/VariableStar_demo.md

-# Searching for variable stars
+# Searching for transients and variable stars

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.